 What would it mean to use the branch mentality to go forward with versions of what we work on?

 I am writing this before I even write this post, and I only have a fuzzy idea how to weave together a strand of seemingly disconnect4d ideas.
 That’s that happens when writing what you are thinking, rather than writing what has already been thought.

 My idea was to find an image at the end of the results rather the start.
 My first search in Google Images / licensed for reuse on “versions” got an interesting hodgepodge of results, photos of packaging, and cartoon characters, but nothing clicked.
 I changed it to version history, and glanced at the icon for what looked like a flow chart.
 Better yet, it’s from a YouTube video, where the person who posted is explaining the different between git and subversion:

 I just scrubbed to an interesting visual part, so I have no idea who Steve is!
 The video is licencsed Creative Commons and is identified as “an instructional video for CS196 at the University of Illinois.”

-The post "Gitting, Forward Version Thinking, Presentations, Huh?" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2016/05/gitting-forward-version/) on May 2, 2016.
+The post "Gitting, Forward Version Thinking, Presentations, Huh?" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2016/05/gitting-forward-version/) on May 2, 2016.